iamS1lly/RAGE-Watermark-Remover/README.md

 > [!CAUTION]
 > The plugin as a good change of breaking after every fivem update so in that case either update the font rendering blocker or just wait for me to update it 🤷

+> [!NOTE]
+> Want to make updates and add more? make a fork! this way we can moderate whats being made and shared as i do NOT want malware attached to my name and or tools